hashicorp/terraform-provider-aws/website/docs/d/ssm_maintenance_windows.html.markdown

 ## Attributes Reference

-* `ids` - Set of window IDs of the matched SSM maintenance windows.
+* `ids` - List of window IDs of the matched SSM maintenance windows.